 6. All the phases and results of the project will be documented and published creating a replication plan, while other potential areas for upscaling will be explored.

-Nowadays, and taking into account the scientific predictions on climate change impacts in the Mediterranean Basin, traditional stone built micro-dams may become once again important as a low impact solution for climate change mitigation and adaptation in water stressed islands.
+Nowadays, and taking into account the scientific predictions on climate change impacts in the Mediterranean Basin, traditional stone weirs may become once again important as a low impact solution for climate change mitigation and adaptation in water stressed islands.
 In addition, combining this traditional practice with modern approaches we can deal with the water scarcity challenge and aquifers salinization in small islands where the need for water due to human activities such as tourism is enormous.